huggingface/transformers/templates/adding_a_new_model/ADD_NEW_MODEL_PROPOSAL_TEMPLATE.md

 **9. Implement the tokenizer**

-Next, we should add the tokenizer of *[name of model]*.
+Next, we should add the tokenizer of *[camelcase name of model]*.
 Usually, the tokenizer is equivalent or very similar to an already existing tokenizer of 🤗 Transformers.

 [Here the mentor should add a comment whether a new tokenizer is required or if this is not the case which existing tokenizer closest resembles
- [name of model]'s tokenizer and how the tokenizer should be implemented] [...]
+ [camelcase name of model]'s tokenizer and how the tokenizer should be implemented] [...]
  [...]